srujanreddyj/Amenities-object-Detection/README.md

 ```$ pip install -r requirements.txt```

 #### DATASET
 - - - - - - -
+First decide on the number and type of amenities we want to train.
+I decided here on 30 class amenities.
-Downloaded images from [OPENIMAGES DATASET](https://storage.googleapis.com/openimages/web/index.html) using ```downloadIO.py```
+Downloaded images from [OPENIMAGES DATASET](https://storage.googleapis.com/openimages/web/index.html) using ```downloadOIO.py```
   * Collect the data according to needed amenities from openimages dataset
   * Download the respective .csv files from openimages dataset
-  * Create a yaml file containing the location of training and validation images and class your data contains
+  * Create a yaml file containing the location of training and validation images and class of our data contains

 #### TRAINING
 - - - - - - -